 I think two wins over Timothy Bradley are enough to solidify his claim here.
 Transnational and The Cyber Boxing Zone would agree; The Ring, however, would not.

-Pacquiao was a great fighter and if he was competing in the Original Eight divisions when he was in his prime, he probably would have stayed at lightweight until he won the belt and then he would have ended his career as a champion in two, maybe three different weight classes.
-But again, to claim he is the champion of eight different divisions is simply not true.
+Pacquiao was a great fighter, and if he were competing in the Original Eight divisions when he was in his prime, he probably would have stayed at lightweight until he won the belt.
+Then he would have ended his career as a champion in two, maybe three different weight classes.
+But again, to claim he is the champion of eight different divisions is not true.

 Players must be 21 years of age or older or reach the minimum age for gambling in their respective state and located in jurisdictions where online gambling is legal.
 Please play responsibly.
 Bet with your head, not over it.
 If you or someone you know has a gambling problem, and wants help, call or visit: (a) the Council on Compulsive Gambling of New Jersey at 1-800-Gambler or www.800gambler.org; or (b) Gamblers Anonymous at 855-2-CALL-GA or www.gamblersanonymous.org.

 Trading financial products carries a high risk to your capital, especially trading leverage products such as CFDs.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.